intel-iot-devkit/how-to-code-samples/alarm-clock/javascript/README.md

 ## Introduction

-This smart alarm clock application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+This smart alarm clock application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, Intel® IoT Gateway, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>

-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Edison board or Intel® IoT Gateway, computing platforms designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison board or Intel® Arduino/Genuino 101 board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison or Intel® Galileo board.<br>
+- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison board or from the Intel® Galileo board.<br>
-- Set up a web application server to set the alarm time and store this alarm data using Azure Redis Cache\* from Microsoft Azure\*, Redis Store\* from IBM Bluemix\*, or ElastiCache\* using Redis\* from Amazon Web Services\* (AWS), different cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
+- Set up a web application server to let users enter the access code to disable the alarm system and store this alarm data using Azure Redis Cache\* from Microsoft\* Azure\*, Redis Store\* from IBM\* Bluemix\*, or ElastiCache\* using Redis\* from Amazon\* Web Services\* (AWS\*), different cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
-- Set up a MQTT-based server using IoT Hub from Microsoft Azure\*, IoT from IBM Bluemix\*, IoT or IoT from Amazon Web Services\* (AWS), different cloud machine to machine messaging services based on the industry standard MQTT protocol.
+- Set up a MQTT-based server using IoT Hub from Microsoft\* Azure\*, IoT from IBM\* Bluemix\*, or IoT from Amazon Web Services\* (AWS), different cloud machine to machine messaging services based on the industry standard MQTT protocol.
-- Invoke the services of the Weather Underground* API for accessing weather data.
+- Invoke the services of the Weather Underground\* API for accessing weather data.

 ## What it is

-Using an Intel® Edison board, this project lets you create a smart alarm clock that:<br>
+Using an Intel® Edison or Intel® IoT Gateway, this project lets you create a smart alarm clock that:<br>
 - can be accessed with your mobile phone via the built-in web interface to set the alarm time.<br>
 - displays live weather data on the LCD.<br>
 - keeps track of how long it takes you to wake up each morning, using cloud-based data storage.

 ## How it works

 This smart alarm clock has a number of useful features.
-Set the alarm using a web page served directly from the Intel® Edison board using your mobile phone.
+Set the alarm using a web page served directly from the Intel® Edison board or Intel® IoT Gateway using your mobile phone.
 When the alarm goes off, the buzzer sounds and the LCD indicates it’s time to get up.
 The rotary dial can be used to adjust the brightness of the display.

 In addition, the smart alarm clock can access daily weather data via the Weather Underground* API and use it to change the color of the LCD.
 Optionally, all data can also be stored using the Intel® IoT Examples Datastore running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS account.